gkong88/CS_Curriculum/README.md

-# The Open-Source Computer Science Degree
+# Open-Source Computer Science Degree

 This project documents my personal curriculum of open-sourced University-level courses, available online, that attempt to emulate the breadth and depth of an undergraduate CS degree.